MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-Generally most of the group members did not have much experince in github when working with a group project.
-This offcourse took some time to get used to, but as the project went on good working habits was established.
+Generally, most of the group members did not have much experience in GitHub when working on a group project.
+This resulted in a mismatch of repository versions, which needed to be solved before moving on.
+Working with github, of course, took some time to get used to, but as the project went on, good working habits were established.

-When we started the project one of our first small struggles was to get the model to work locally...
+Initially, a lot of time was used on finding and understanding the nature of the data and how it was going to be processed.
+Hereafter, we would also spend a lot of time getting the different python scripts inside of src/models running and making it fit to the processed data.
+And naturally, introducing things like logging and WandB to the scripts to ensure they are operable with the different services.

+**Peter skal skrive noget mere omrking struggles**

 **SKAL SKRIVES OM**
 Our first time consuming task was to download the data.
 This was downloaded from huggingface which took a long time.
 We also spent an excessive amount of time trying to train our model on cloud.
 Some main factors contributing to this issue, was our funding running short and having to authenticate multiple frameworks within a docker container. s194333 created the project on GCP, however she quickly (within 48 hours) ran short on funding (complementary of the course) due to operations ineracting with the *bucket* storing our data.
 We aren't entirely certain as to what depleted the grants, however this greatly restricted our work.
 From docker we needed to authenticate dvc, GCP, in addition to `wandb`.
 This proved tremendously cumbersome as the authentication requires certfication, which we would preferably avoid storing in the docker image.
 During this process we spent a lot of time debugging.
 Due to long building times errors didn't occur immediatly, which resulted in a lot of reapeated idle time.